TomBugnon/deNEST/README.md

   - `reset_network` (bool): Whether to call `nest.ResetNetwork()` before running
     the session (default `False`)
   - `session_input` (bool): Absolute or relative path to a NumPy array defining the stimulus for that session.
-Possibly ignored if the `input_path` session parameter points to a NumPy array.
+Possibly ignored if the `input_dir` session parameter points to a NumPy array.
 Please refer to the 'Inputs' paragraph for details on how this parameter is interpreted.
     (default `None`)
   - `time_per_frame` (float): Number of milliseconds during which each 'frame'